diegokrule1/crawler/README.md

 The current crawler only "walks" the url.
 Much more could be done by analysing the responses.
 Currently only "text/html" responses are considered.
 This was only to keep this simple.

-For simplicity, only anchor tags are considered to get child urld.
+For simplicity, only anchor tags are considered to get child urls.
 This could be extended to forms and ajax call.

 Also on the database the structure winds up being a tree and not a more complex graph.
 That is, a page only has one father.
 This does not always hold, you can get to one page from different places.